chainloop-dev/chainloop/docs/docs/getting-started/attestation-crafting.md

 `chainloop attestation init` supports the following options

-- `--token` robot account or api token provided by the SecOps team.
-Alternatively, you can set the `CHAINLOOP_ROBOT_ACCOUNT` environment variable.
+- `--token` token provided by the SecOps team.
+Alternatively, you can set the `CHAINLOOP_TOKEN` environment variable.
 - `--revision` of the contract (default: `latest`).
 - `--workflow-name` name of the workflow to run the attestation.
 This is ignored when authentication is based on robot account and needed for api tokens.
 - `--dry-run`; do not store the attestation in the Control plane, and do not fail if the runner context or required env variables can not be resolved.
 Useful for development (default: `false`).